RCmags/vector_datatype/README.md

 # vector_datatype
-This is a library for 3d vectors and quaternions.
-It includes two structs to define each datatype.
-Both vectors and quaternions can perform basic operations such as addition, subtraction, multiplication, division, increment, decrement, and their analogs for multiplication and division.
-Vectors and quaternions are also compatible with each other.
+This library includes structs for 3d vectors and quaternions.
+Both vectors and quaternions can perform basic operations such as addition, subtraction, multiplication, division, increment, decrement, etc. Other operations include the dot product, cross product, magnitude, and normalize.

-Other operations included such as vector dot product and cross product.
-Quaternions can also rotate and scale a vector.
-They can also be constructed as unit quaternions to represent a pure rotation.
-Both datatypes are compatible with arrays, meaning that a length-3 array can be added, subtracted, etc from a vector.
-This is the same for quaternions.
+Quaternions can also be defined as unit quaternions to represent rotations and can be used to rotate and scale vectors.
+Vectors are compatible with quaternions, and both types are compatible with arrays.
+A length-3 array can be added, subtracted, etc, from a vector or a quaternion, and a length-4 array can perform the same operations with a quaternion.

 For more information on vector and quaternion operations, see these links: